Fudgy Oreo Brownies

 • The perfect duo.
 Trust me, after one bite, you’ll wonder why you never thought of this combination sooner!

 • Made in one bowl.
-So, set up and clean up is a breeze.
+So, set up and clean up are a breeze.

-• Egg-free.
+• Affordable.
 No eggs are needed, and you can easily make this recipe gluten-free and vegan.

 • Foolproof.
-Like my caramel brownies, these brownies look fancy, but they’re deceptively easy to make.
+These brownies look fancy, but they’re deceptively easy to make.

 • Chocolate.
-I used a chopped-up dark chocolate bar, but semi-sweet chocolate chips will also work.
+I used a chopped-up dark chocolate bar, as it yields a fudgier batter, but semi-sweet chocolate chips will also work.

 • Sugar.
 I prefer the flavor of white granulated sugar, but you can use brown sugar or coconut sugar if you prefer.